Tours and Programs at the Haggin Museum

 How To Book A Tour or Program

-Contact the education assistant at (209) 940-6332 or e-mail email@example.com at least three weeks in advance of your desired date.
+Contact the education department at (209) 940-6332 or e-mail email@example.com at least three weeks in advance of your desired date.
 During certain times of the year, tours are in high demand and availability may be limited.

 We can accommodate up to 60 children per one hour tour at the museum.
 If your group is larger than that, we will make arrangements for additional tours.
 Plan to bring at least one adult per 10 children for your tour.
 The tour group may only be in the building during the hour booked for the tour.
 We do not have room to accommodate waiting groups inside the museum.